AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

     end P;

-GNATprove detects a possible aliasing.
-Unlike the previous example, we have no way here to know that the two elements ``A (I)`` and ``A (J)`` really are distinct when we call ``Swap``.
-Note that GNATprove issues a check message here instead of an error, so the user has the possibility to justify the message after review.
+GNATprove detects a possible case of aliasing.
+Unlike the previous example, it has no way of knowing that the two elements ``A (I)`` and ``A (J)`` are actually distinct when we call ``Swap``.
+GNATprove issues a check message here instead of an error giving you the possibility of justifying the message after review (meaning that you've verified manually that this can't, in fact, occur).

 Example #6
 ~~~~~~~~~~

-We now consider a package declaring a type ``Dictionary``, which is an array
+We now consider a package declaring a type ``Dictionary``, an array
 containing a word per letter.
-The procedure ``Store`` allows to insert a word
+The procedure ``Store`` allows us to insert a
-at the correct index in a dictionary.
+word at the correct index in a dictionary.

 .. code:: ada spark-flow